 Tahquitz Canyon Loop Trail

-Hours & Admission
+Tahquitz Canyon Visitor Center Hours & Admission

-About a third of the way there, we began hiking along a stream and the dry landscape changed to lush & green with some interspersed and much welcome shade.
+About a third of the way to Tahquitz Canyon Falls, we began hiking along a stream and the dry landscape transitioned to lush & green with some interspersed and much welcome shade.

 We came across this small waterfall (about 5 feet tall) and my kids were disappointed because they thought I had really oversold the waterfall!
 I panicked for a few seconds and then assured them (and myself) that we weren’t there yet!